 Add-on Fellowships for Interdisciplinary Life Science

-We support up to 50 doctoral students in their interdisciplinary research.
+We support up to 50 doctoral students and postdocs in their interdisciplinary research.

 Funding